aliazani/books/linux-tricks/lpic1.md

 # **yum or dnf**

-* To add repos ==> cd /etc/yum.repoes.d and you can find them there
+* To add repositories ==> cd /etc/yum.repoes.d and you can find them there
 * yum update ==> update and ask for upgrade
 * yum check-update ==> to see if updates are available
 * yum search PACK ==> to search for a package